stevenrobertsdev/image-color-palette-generator/README.md

 # Image Color Palette Generator
+This project and README were created by ChatGPT, a large language model trained by OpenAI.
+The goal of this project was to demonstrate how to build a web application that allows users to upload an image and generate a color palette based on the colors in the image.

 This is a web application that allows users to upload an image and generate a color palette based on the colors in the image.
 The application is built using Node.js and Express, and uses the Color Thief library to extract colors from the uploaded image.

 ## Installation